Yinual/Network-Design/README.md

 vector<Edge> edges (within Graph class):
     Purpose: To store all potential edges of the input graph.
 This list is then sorted.
     Why vector?: Provides dynamic resizing and efficient storage for a collection of edges.
-Its iterators are compatible with std::sort.
+Its iterators are compatible with sort.

 vector<Edge> mst_edges (within kruskalMST method):
     Purpose: To store the edges that are selected to be part of the Minimum Spanning Tree.